- Sporty A-Spec offered with 4-cylinder

 The 2020 TLX earned a five-star overall safety rating from the NHTSA, and it scored five stars in each individual crash test.

 The IIHS wasn't as impressed.
 Although the TLX earned a top "Good" rating in most of the organization’s crash tests, it was rated "Acceptable" in the small-overlap front crash test that simulates impact with a stationary object such as a utility pole.
 The IIHS rates the Acura’s standard automatic emergency braking system "Superior," but found the sedan’s child seat anchors to be hard to use.
-The IIHS’ ratings are based on the 2019 TLX, but we’ll update this space if they change.

 Every TLX comes with automatic emergency braking, adaptive cruise control, and active lane control.
 Blind-spot monitors, rear cross-traffic alerts, parking sensors, and a surround-view camera system are optional.